-- The above timeline is representative of the process for granting a Crown lease by direct negotiation.
-The time to negotiate some commercial leases is highly variable and dependent on the complexity of the offer, degree of community engagement required to be undertaken, and the number of other lease applications on hand. - 2.
-Refer to the Community Engagement Strategy available from the department's website industry.nsw.gov.au/lands/public/community-engagement-strategy for further information. - 3.
+- The above timeline represents the process for granting a Crown lease by direct negotiation.
+The time to negotiate some commercial leases is highly variable and dependent on the complexity of the offer, degree of community engagement required, and the number of other lease applications on hand. - Refer to the Community Engagement Strategy available from the department's website www.industry.nsw.gov.au/lands/public/community-engagement-strategy for more information. - 3.
 Refer to the Interest expressed section of this document for the process when the department has received unsolicited expressions of interest.